cjw612/League_of_Legends_Game_Outcome_Classification/README.md

   - What is the difference in the distribution of quantitative features across the two target classes?

 - ### Data Analysis
-  Four different models are deployed in this analysis to determine which model performs the best on this dataset:
+  Four different models are deployed in this analysis to determine which model is optimal for this dataset:
   - #### Logistic Regression with L1 penalty
     Due to this problem being a binary classification problem, Logistic Regression is deployed while incorporating an L1 penalty in the model to perform feature selection, as it is expected that only a subset of features has a significant enough impact on the outcome of a game.
-The coefficient $C$ is also optimized by grid search with the package *GridSearchCV*.
+The regularization strength coefficient $C$ is optimized with grid search by the package *GridSearchCV*.
   - #### Linear Discriminant Analysis (LDA)
     Based on the results of the EDA, we can observe that the features in both classes roughly follow a Gaussian distribution.
-Therefore, Linear Discriminant Analysis is deployed, in addition to its low variance to prevent overfitting, as opposed to Quadratic Discriminant Analysis.
+In addition to the low variance in this model that may alleviate overfitting, Linear Discriminant Analysis is deployed as opposed to Quadratic Discriminant Analysis.
-  - #### Random Forest with Bayesian hyperparameter optimization Implemented Random Forest with hyperparameter Bayesian optimization with the package *hyperopt*.
+  - #### Random Forest with Bayesian hyperparameter optimization Random Forest is one of the state-of-the-art machine learning methods, relying on multiple decision trees while considering only a subset of features at each split to lower the variance of the model.
+As the size of this dataset does not create excessive computational overheads, Random Forest is implemented with hyperparameter Bayesian optimization with the package *hyperopt*.
+The package _hyperopt_ is selected due to its flexibility of various parameters, in addition to the multiple parameters that are required to be optimized.
-  - #### XGBoost with Bayesian hyperparameter optimization Implemented XGBoost with Bayesian hyperparameter optimization with the package *hyperopt*.
+  - #### XGBoost with Bayesian hyperparameter optimization XGBoost is also one of the most efficient machine learning methods, which "boosts" a tree according to the results of each iteration to alter the weight of misclassified datapoints.
+XGBoost was also implemented with Bayesian hyperparameter optimization by the package *hyperopt*.

   In addition, K-fold Cross-Validation with $K = 5$ is also implemented for model selection to lower the variance of the results.